Underdetermination in Classic and Modern Tests of General Relativity: Projective and Conformal Structure in Gravitational Theory

 \section{Projective and Conformal Structure in Gravitational Theory}

 Standard foundational presentations of general relativity typically proceed by specifying that kinematical possibilities of the theory are given by tuples $\langle M , g, \Phi \rangle$, where $M$ is a four-dimensional differentiable manifold, $g$ is a Lorentzian metric field on $M$, and $\Phi$ a placeholder for material fields.
-At the level of dynamics, these fields are specified to satisfy the Einstein equation plus any dynamical equations for the material fields (e.g.,~Maxwell's equations); moreover, typically textbooks make various interpretative stipulations---e.g.,~that metric distances and times are read off by ideal rods and clocks, respectively: see e.g.~\parencite[p.~136]{Malament}.\footnote{`Causal-inertial' constructivism \emph{\`{a} la} \textcite{EPS} offers an alternative to this `chronometric' approach to the empirical interpretation of GR: see \parencite{LR, ALR2} for discussion.}
+At the level of dynamics, these fields are specified to satisfy the Einstein equation plus any dynamical equations for the material fields (e.g.,~Maxwell's equations); moreover, typically textbooks make various interpretative stipulations---e.g.,~that metric distances and times are read off by ideal rods and clocks, respectively: see e.g.~\textcite[p.~136]{Malament}.\footnote{ `Causal-inertial' constructivism \emph{\`{a} la} \textcite{EPS} offers an alternative to this `chronometric' approach to the empirical interpretation of GR: see \textcite{LR, ALR2} for discussion.
+The approach of \textcite{EPS} is by no means devoid of conceptual difficulties---for example, using projective and conformal structures to fix a Lorentzian metric \emph{up to a constant} is still insufficient to write down various GR actions, especially once matter coupling terms are included (our thanks to Brain Pitts for raising this point to us).
+For further discussion of related issues, see again the above-cited articles; in any case, these issues are by-the-by for our purposes in this article, since we are using the machinery of projective and conformal structures only to understand in a systematic way how GR can be modified without altering its empirical content.}

 In this article, we proceed somewhat differently, by treating the basic geometric object(s) of the theory not as a Lorentzian metric field $g$, but rather as projective structure $\mathcal{P}$, defined as the equivalence class of affine connections $\Gamma$